espositomario/profile-HMM-protein-seq/README.md

 ## 3. Test set preparation
 ### Remove high-similarity sequences from the test-set
 The entire UniProt/SwissProt release_2023_02 (SP) was chosen as a test set and the annotation of Kunitz domain (PF00014) according to PFAM v35.0 was chosen as reference to evaluate the classification performance.
 Before testing the model, the test set was elaborated in order to avoid a bias in the model evaluation.
 The seed sequences and all high similarity proteins (>95%), were removed from SP in order to perform a fair test of the HMM.
-To identify the high -similarity proteins, blastpgp v2.2.26 (gapped-BLAST) was run with default parameters, using the 77 training sequences as queries and the entire SP as target database (Altschul et al., 1997).
+To identify the high-similarity proteins, blastpgp v2.2.26 (gapped-BLAST) was run with default parameters, using the training sequences as queries and the entire SP as target database (Altschul et al., 1997).

 _#map the training sequences PDB IDs to UniProt IDs_
 ```